Pterophorus furcatalis: Description

 Hudson described the adults of this species as follows:

 Some species have markings that are a darker shade of brown.
 This species can possibly be confused with the brown streak form of P. monospilalis.
 P. furcatalis but can be distinguished as the second plume is brown where as with P. monospilalis that second plume is white.
 P. furcatalis also has a brown streak down the dorsal side of its abdomen which is also a distinguishing feature.

 Distribution

 This species is endemic to New Zealand.
 It can be found throughout the country including in the North, South and Stewart Islands.

 Habitat and hosts

 This species inhabits dense native forest.
 The larval hosts of this species include Pittosporum eugenioides and Pittosporum crassicaule.
 Larvae reared on P. crassicaule produce pupa strongly spotted with black.

 Behaviour

+The larvae are slow moving and rest on the upper surface of the leaves of its food plants.
 Adults of this species are on the wing from November to March.
 They are attracted to light.